benjamin-kiddie/version_control_lab_/README.md

 In order to contribute, fork the project, make changes, then commit them.
 Project manager will review and approve changes if they are appropriate.

-## Code Of Condutc
+## Code Of Conduct

-We chose to use this Code of Conduct to ensure that everyone who uses this algorithm remains civil and follows the guidelines listed in the [CoC](version_control_lab_/CODE_OF_CONDUCT).
+We chose to use this Code of Conduct to ensure that everyone who uses this algorithm remains civil and follows the guidelines listed in the [CoC](version_control_lab_/"CODE OF CONDUCT.md").